Ogunbowale encore! Final Four hero lifts Notre Dame to title

 It didn’t matter in the end as Notre Dame found a way to rally, just as they had done all season.

-“This team is relentlessly driven,” said Jess Shepard, who scored 19 points to lead the Irish.
+“This team is relentlessly driven,” said Jessica Shepard, who scored 19 points to lead the Irish.
 “We’ve been down multiple times this year, but nobody stops us.”

-This was McGraw’s 800th win at Notre Dame and the 888th of her career.

 Follow Doug on Twitter at http://www.twitter.com/dougfeinberg